denten-books/plain-text/proposal.md

 fields of software and electrical engineering to an extent greater than one generally finds in similar manuscripts.
 Finally, the range of primary materials used in this book reveals my academic training in comparative literature.
-The reader should not be surprised to encounter original translations---texts from Greek, German, and Russian which undercut the preponderance of North American material.
+The will encounter original translations---texts from Greek, German, and Russian which undercut the preponderance of North American material.
 Consider, for example, my third chapter, called "Form, Formula, Format," which commences with a discussion of formalism first in aesthetic philosophy through the works of Plato, Hegel, and the Russian formalists, then in the works of textual critics like G. Thomas Tanselle, Jerome McGann, and Johanna Drucker, and finally in the technical manuals describing something called the document object model, which tests our theoretical intuitions based on a specific case study crucial to our understanding of electronic text.

 Although I do not mean to engage in the debate on disciplinary formation, I prefer to describe my work as "computational culture studies," both in the